Research Committee

 Prof. Edgar Gomes is Professor at the Faculty of Medicine of the University of Lisbon and group leader at the Instituto de Medicina Molecular (iMM), Lisbon, Portugal.
 He is a biochemist by training and performed his PhD on cell biology in Coimbra, Portugal.
 Thereafter, he did his post-doc at the University of Columbia, NY, USA.
 In 2007, at the Institute of Myology, Paris, France, Edgar set up his own research group and became a Director of Research.
 Since 2014, he is heading a lab at iMM, where they are interested in how the cell architecture of skeletal muscle cells works, such as they studied for central core myopathies.
 Mechanisms of nuclear movement during cell migration and skeletal muscle formation are being studied and what is the role for nuclear positioning in skeletal muscle formation is main topic of research.
 Recently he became a Professor of Histology and Developmental Biology at the Faculty of Medicine, where he works closely with Hospital Santa Maria, the main hospital in Lisbon, at the edge of diagnostics and therapeutics.

 Prof. Dr. med.
-Cornelia Kornblum is working at the Department of Neurology, University Hospital of Bonn, Germany.
-She heads the Section of Neuromuscular Disorders established in 2018 that includes a specialized clinical trial unit for adult patients and a Neuromuscular Laboratory, located within the Department of Neurology.
+Cornelia Kornblum is a Clinical Neurologist and heads the Department of Neuromuscular Disorders, Center for Neurology, University Hospital Bonn, Germany.
+The Department runs a neuromuscular clinical trial unit for adult patients and a Neuromuscular Laboratory.
 Cornelia received her MD from the University Medical School of Bonn in 1999 and specialised in neurology in 2003.
 Thereafter, she worked as a postdoctoral fellow at the Department of Epileptology and the Life & Brain Center in Bonn, studying mitochondrial genetics.
 Since 2006, she has been a Senior Neurologist and Head of the Neuromuscular Group of the University Hospital of Bonn.
 In 2008, she qualified as a university lecturer and received the venia legendi for clinical neurology for her thesis on mitochondrial disorders.
 She was appointed Associate Professor of Neurology in 2014.
 Cornelia’s clinical interests include metabolic myopathies, mitochondrial disorders and myotonic dystrophies.
 Currently her research focuses on the clinical, genetic, myopathological and brain imaging characterisation of hereditary multisystemic neuromuscular diseases affecting the central nervous system.
 She is a member of several national and international scientific societies and spokesperson for the Center for Rare Diseases Bonn.
 Since 2017, she has been a member of EURO-NMD.

 Prof. Coen Ottenheijm studies the pathophysiology of acquired and inherited muscle disease at the Department of Physiology at Amsterdam UMC in the Netherlands.
 He is a board member of the Dutch Center for Neuromuscular Diseases (Spierziekten Centrum Nederland), the Dutch Society for Physiology, and the European Society for Muscle Research.
 His research group focuses on the role of sarcomere proteins in the development of muscle dysfunction.